Do ticks and Lyme disease make you wary of going outdoors?

 Ontarians are fortunate to have an abundance of wilderness that provides us with ample opportunity to enjoy the outdoors.
 But one thing to keep in mind when outside—especially in wooded areas and those with tall grasses, bushes and shrubs—is Lyme disease.

-“We’ve seen a marked increase in the number of confirmed cases of Lyme disease in Ontario, particularly in the last year,” says Dr. David Williams, Ontario’s Chief Medical Officer of Health.
+“We’ve seen a marked increase in the number of confirmed cases of Lyme disease in Ontario, particularly in the last year,” says Dr. David Williams, Ontario’s Chief Medical Officer of Health, 2019.
 “This is partly due to an increase and expansion of Blacklegged Tick populations to new areas of the province.”

-If the disease is left untreated, other symptoms may develop including fever, chills, headache, fatigue, muscle and joint aches, problems with your heartbeat, breathing, balance and short-term memory.
+In stage 2 and 3, other symptoms may develop including fever, chills, headache, fatigue, muscle and joint aches, problems with your heartbeat, breathing, balance and short-term memory.
 In rare cases, Lyme disease may result in death.

 “It is important to see your health care provider as early as possible if you have symptoms or if you feel unwell in the weeks following a tick bite,” says Dr. Williams.
 “The earlier treatment is received the better.”